Crypto27dev/Shopping_Site/Readme.md

 # A complete MERN ecommerce website

+Please give this repo a star if this project helped you in any way.
+This will mean a lot to me and motivate me more to bring this type of project.

 This contains all the features that an ecommerce website should have.
 Link to the website [Click here](https://lit-sands-82234.herokuapp.com/)